 Every so often, we can take time out for a Panchakarma program to nourish and restore our body through a synthesis of personal assessment, diet, yoga, meditation and treatments designed to restore us to balance.

-Ayurveda is something that enhances life.
+Ayurveda is not something outside our daily routine, Ayurveda is something that enhances life.
 It has so many practical applications for restoring harmony in our surroundings and our relationships.
 Ayurveda can affect they way we live life each day, bringing rejuvenation, energy, deep rest, calmness and clarity all within our reach.
 It does this using time-tested, all-natural tools that are as relevant now as they were 5,000 years ago.

 This is the final post in our series introducing Ayurveda (hint: it started here with 8 Limbs of Ayurveda).
 If you want to pick up the whole series in one, easily digestible ebook, you can pick it up here: Ayurveda 101: Vibrant Health through the Science of Life.